Lew Klein, who helped create ‘American Bandstand,’ dies

-PHILADELPHIA — Lew Klein, a broadcast pioneer who helped create “American Bandstand” and launched the careers of Dick Clark and Bob Saget, has died at 91.
+PHILADELPHIA — Lew Klein, a broadcast pioneer who helped create “American Bandstand” and launched the careers of Dick Clark and Bob Saget, has died.
+He was 91.

 Klein died Wednesday, according to Temple University, where Klein taught and mentored students for more than six decades.